Last update: 23 December 2022.

 We are in contact with hospitals across the country, providing supplies and training as needed.
 MSF has now donated most medical supplies we had in the country; additional supplies continue to arrive.

 - Rushed over 800 metric tons of medical supplies and other relief items to Ukraine.

 - Providing patient care on board two medical trains, developed with Ukrainian Railways.
 The medically equipped carriages help us to evacuate patients out of hospitals close to active war zones and refers them to hospitals away from the frontlines.
 One train provides basic medical care and can carry up to 50 patients.
 The other train is able to carry around 26 patients but is equipped to provide intensive care (ICU) for patients in serious condition.
-So far, the two trains have evacuated 1,401 patients and 78 orphans.
-Of the patients transported, 43 per cent were trauma cases and 10 per cent ICU cases.
+Between 31 March to 19 December, the two trains have evacuated 2,607 patients and 78 orphans.

 Kyiv and surrounds